Signed in as:

 Map: OS 294

 This is an amazing walk, with views to match.
 You can enjoy a hidden poetry bench above Millington, call in for a pit-stop at the Gait Inn, then explore the glorious Given Dale, with lots of water to romp in and the tiny St Ethelburga's Church with its links to Gulliver's Travels.
-Starting and finishing at The Mile in the lovely market town of Pocklington, there’s also time to explore further.
+This walk can also be shorted to start and finish at Kilnwick Percy Hall and include cake at the Peace Cafe.

-Four People - The Foldyard / The Plovery (two bedroom) - £430 each
+Four People - The Plovery (two bedroom) - £433 per person

 Booking